justindujardin/pathy/README.md

 **Options**:

-- `-l, --long`: Print long style entries with updated time and size shown. [default: False]
+- `-l, --long`: Print long style entries with updated time and size shown.
 - `--help`: Show this message and exit.

 ## `mv`